Strength Is A Skill: How To Grip The Kettlebell – Part II - Strong As Hec

 Or a certain amount of reps in a given time like the snatch test.

-This is very common in the sport of kettlebell lifting (i.e., Girevoy Sport aka: GS).
+This is common in the sport of kettlebell lifting (i.e., Girevoy Sport aka: GS).

-Mastering this grip is pretty tricky, as your goal is to be able to hit this grip (skill) on the fly with each clean.
+Mastering this grip is tricky.
+The goal is to hit this grip (which is a skill) on the fly with each clean.

-A couple of reasons this grip is SO powerful for your ballistic lifts is...
+A couple of reasons this is a powerful grip for your ballistic lifts:

-Master these 3 particular grips when using your kettlebells and watch you strength soar!
+Master these 3 particular grips when using your kettlebells will not only build a more capable body.
+They will save you from progress-destroying hand tears.

 The better and stronger your grip is, the better and stronger your technique will be.

-The stronger your technique, the more weight you can lift, the more weight you can lift, the stronger and leaner you will be come.
+The stronger your technique, the more weight you can lift, the more weight you can lift, the stronger and leaner you come.

-Now you see why we say... strength is a skill
+This is why we say... strength is a skill.